We are open daily and are delighted to be able to welcome visitors and members back.

 Dive in to Scotland’s incredible marine environment with our transformed Discovery Experience.
 The all-new exhibits, games and upgraded interactive live cameras on the world’s largest Northern gannet colony, the Bass Rock, bring the wonders of Scotland's exceptional marine habitats and wildlife to life.
 Explore the diverse marine life Scotland's seas support, from our incredible deep sea corals and kelp forests to playful marine mammals and giant seabird cities.

-To comply with Scottish Government guidelines on physical distancing we have implemented a new online booking system with timed slots to visit our Discovery Experience.
-Booking slots in advance enables us to manage visitor numbers and flow in the Centre, ensuring their is plenty of space for physical distancing and visitors can relax and enjoy our wonderful interactives and exhibits.
+We have implemented a new online booking system with timed slots to visit our Discovery Experience.
+Booking slots in advance ensures that you will get the time you want for your visit.
+It also enables us to manage visitor numbers and flow in the Centre, ensuring their is ample space and visitors are able to relax and enjoy our wonderful interactives and exhibits.

 - February, March, September and October 10:00 - 17:00 - Daily